vmware-tanzu/pinniped/GOVERNANCE.md

 Detailed explanation of the proposal's design.
 This will typically also detail how the specification supports the desired use cases.

+#### API Changes
+Describe how Pinniped's API will change.
+APIs include CLI commands, HTTP endpoints, aggregated API endpoints, CRDs, etc.
+Detail changes to their inputs, outputs, and behavior.

+#### Upgrades
+Describe how upgrading to a new version of Pinniped which includes these features would work.
+Are the new changes backwards compatible?
+Can new and old versions of the CLI and servers be mixed?
+Will it be possible to downgrade after upgrading?

+#### Tests
+What kind of integration tests could be used to test the new features?

+#### New Dependencies
+Would any significant new project dependencies be needed to support the implementation?
+Consider Golang libraries, CI infrastructure, etc.

+#### Performance Considerations
+Any concerns with scalability, performance, or reliability for the implementation?

+#### Observability Considerations
+Any new log statements or other considerations to make this feature observable and debuggable for admin users?

+#### Security Considerations
+How does the proposal consider security?
+What makes the new features secure?

+#### Usability Considerations
+How does the proposal consider usability for the end user (kubectl user) and for the admin user who installs and configures Pinniped?

+#### Documentation Considerations
+How will users discover the new features?
+Will docs changes be required during implementation?

 ### Other Approaches Considered
 Mention of other reasonable ways that the problem(s) could be addressed with rationale for why they were less